 Server virtualization can lower costs and increase capacity on physical servers by sharing them among several virtual machines.
-However, there are a number of best practices to consider when using or thinking
+However, there are a number of best practices to consider when using or thinking about server virtualization.

 When using virtualization systems from VMware Inc. and other vendors, it's important to remember that there's a physical server with physical storage underneath the virtualization layer.
 This means that you still can't exceed the capacity of your basic hardware, and virtualization will give you less total capacity because of the overhead of the system.
 So while you can balance your load by putting applications with different peak loads on different virtual machines (VMs), you must still respect the limits of your hardware.